 Laser vaporization of the prostate is one of several minimally invasive treatment options for an enlarged prostate, a condition known as benign prostatic hyperplasia (BPH).
 Like other minimally invasive treatments, This can offer faster recovery and symptom relief compared with traditional prostate surgery.

-Laser photo vaporization of the prostate removes excess prostate tissue using patented high-power green light or diode lasers.
+Laser photo vaporization of the prostate removes excess prostate tissue using patented high-power diode lasers.
 The laser energy quickly vaporizes and precisely removes the enlarged prostate tissue in a virtually bloodless procedure.
 This allows even patients on blood thinner therapy, such as aspirin or warfarin, to be treated.
 Furthermore, we are able to treat very large prostate glands that are not amenable to other current procedures and usually require an open surgical approach.

 PVP removes excess tissue so urinary symptoms are rapidly relieved, accompanied by a dramatic improvement in natural urine flow.
 Most patients are released in less than 24 hours.
 Recovery time is short and comfortable, side effects are minimal.

 - Immediate symptom relief.